simonescaccia/IoTProject/Evaluation.md

 ![](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/Comparison_error_syncAck_5s_1.png)
 ![](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/Comparison_error_syncAck_9s.png)
 ![](https://github.com/simonescaccia/Irrigation-Water-Leakage-System/blob/main/graph/Comparison_error_syncAck_9s_1.png)<br/>
-We have analysed these data to fix a threshold for the detection of the leakages, and we have done the mean of (flowSource-flowSon)x100/flowSource %:
+We have analysed these data to fix a threshold for the detection of the leakages, and we have done the mean of **(flowSource-flowSon)x100/flowSource** %:

 * 3s -> 4,29%
 * 5s -> 6,34%
 * 9s (done 9s and not 10s because of a problem of MQTT) -> 4,30% <br/>

-We have decide to take 10s for the sampling and this will be similar to 9s result, so in this situation we can put a **fixed threshold of > 2L/min** or **dynamic threshold flowSource-flowSon > 5% flowSource L/min**.
+We have decide to take 10s for the sampling and this will be similar to 9s result, so in this situation we can put a fixed threshold of > 2L/min or dynamic threshold flowSource-flowSon > 5% flowSource L/min.
 The dynamic threshold is more efficient because it is more accurate in the lower water flow rate.
+We have done some sperimental test but the system was proned to false positives.
+So below there are our conclusions.

+#### Conclusions on the threshold

 ### Energy consumption
+Finally, for the threshold, we will give this observation:
+1. We did some tests and considering the average, we observed that in a No leakage situation there is a 5% difference between Source and Son, due to the error of a turbine (instrumental error).
+2. We then observed that, based on the changes in the flow before the source (therefore on the stability of the flow rate of the pipeline), there may be an average possible error of 1.8%, due to the algorithmic error.
+3. We have observed that in the handshake this algorithmic error is teoretical less, but for time constraints we have not focus on it.
+4. We have tried to apply the 5% threshold but experimentally we found too many false positives.
+We tried 7% and 10%.
+We have judged that 10% is acceptable.
+5. Finally considering that the turbines in a NO leakage situation have an unexpected 5% error; assuming that there is not the same problem for the future system, we will have a threshold of 5%.
+6. Why did it happen?
+* First of all we have done many approximations.
+* The standard deviation is high and we have understood it as an unreliability of the mean.
+* Finally, the conduct of the test affects the result: the position of the cell phone and the turbines varies the times of the messages (and therefore the algorithmic error).
+* The stability of water flow rate before the Source has been probably good during the training of the threshold and bad in the test.

 #### Duty cycle